mcnuttandrew/color-buddy/README.md

 This repo is comprised of a monorepo that contains the following packages:

-- `@color-buddy/color-namer`: A library for naming colors
+- `color-buddy-color-namer`: A library for naming colors
-- `@color-buddy/palette`: A library for creating and manipulating color palettes
+- `color-buddy-palette`: A library for creating and manipulating color palettes
-- `@color-buddy/palette-lint`: A library for linting color palettes
+- `color-buddy-palette-lint`: A library for linting color palettes

 In addition to the packages, there are two apps: